 Significantly, 0.6% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 95.6% of the neighborhoods in America.

-In the Jackson / Wallace neighborhood, 38.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 21.4% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (18.9%), and 16.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Jackson / Wallace neighborhood, 41.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 22.4% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (18.2%), and 15.5% in government jobs, whether they are in local, state, or federal positions.

 The most common language spoken in the Jackson / Wallace neighborhood is English, spoken by 97.2% of households.